Historical drama

-A historical drama (also period drama, costume drama, and period piece) is a dramatic work set in a past time period, usually used in the context of film and television.
+A historical drama (also period drama, period piece or just period) is a dramatic work set in the past, usually used in the context of film and television, which presents historical events and characters with varying degrees of fiction such as creative dialogue or scenes which compress separate events.
+The biographical film is a type of historical drama which generally focuses on a single individual or well-defined group.
+Historical dramas can include romances, adventure films, and swashbucklers.

-Historical drama, a type of historical fiction, includes historical romances, adventure films, and swashbucklers.
-A period piece may be set in a vague or general era such as the Middle Ages, or a specific period such as the Roaring Twenties, or the recent past.
+Historical drama differs from historical fiction, which generally presents fictional characters and events during historical events.
+A period piece may be set during a vast era such as the Middle Ages, or a specific period such as the Roaring Twenties, or the recent past.

 Scholarship

 In different eras different subgenres have risen to popularity, such as the westerns and sword and sandal films that dominated North American cinema in the 1950s.
 The costume drama is often separated as a genre of historical dramas.
 Early critics defined them as films focusing on romance and relationships in sumptuous surroundings, contrasting them with other historical dramas believed to have more serious themes.
 Other critics have defended costume dramas, and argued that they are disparaged because they are a genre directed towards women.
 Historical dramas have also been described as a conservative genre, glorifying an imagined past that never existed.